alatarum/frugen/README.md

     * encoding is selected either automatically based on value range of the supplied data, or by specifying it explicitly

-  * Data decoding from all the formats defined by the specification.
-    Exception: Unicode is not supported

-  * Internal use area creation from and decoding to a hex string, only with automatic sizing
+  * Internal use area loading as a hex string
-  * Chassis information area creation and decoding
+  * Internal use area creation from:

+    * A hex string (auto sizing, just to accomodate the provided data)
+    * A binary buffer (arbitrary size limited by FRU specification only)

-  * Board information area creation and decoding
+  * All informatio areas creation and decoding (Chassis, Board, Product):

+    * All the mandatory fields:

+      * Area-specific non-string fields:

+        * Chassis Type
+        * Board Language Code
+        * Board Mfg.
+Date/Time, etc.)
-  * Product information area creation and decoding
+        * Product Language Code

+      * All the string-like fields

+    * Any custom fields

   * Multirecord area creation and decoding with the following record types:

     * Management Access Record with the following subtypes: